 More details are available here

 CheerpJ cannot predict which runtime resources will be required by an arbitrary application.
 CheerpJ runtime resources are therefore loaded on demand, one after the other, depending on the requirements of the application at run time.

-To take advantage of parallel downloads, and reduce download and startup time of a specific application in production, CheerpJ allows to pre-specify a list of resources (CheerpJ runtime modules) to be loaded at startup.
+To take advantage of parallel downloads, and reduce download and startup time of a specific application in production, CheerpJ allows one to pre-specify a list of resources (CheerpJ runtime modules) to be loaded at startup.